Happy 80s Birthdays

 Click Here For More 80s Fun Facts and Awards

-1984 - Human Rights Activist Desmond Tutu (South African Lama) Was Awarded the Nobel Peace Prize
+1984 - South African Lama and Human Rights Activist Desmond Tutu Was Awarded the Nobel Peace Prize

-* For His Role as Leader in a Nonviolent Campaign to Resolve the Problem of Race Segregation in South Africa
+* Led a Nonviolent Campaign to Resolve the Problem of Race Segregation in South Africa

 Headlines